How to Extract Data from a RAID Disk When NAS TerraMaster F2-220 Won’t Start

 It is crucial to carefully configure and manage power management settings on a NAS device to ensure a balance between power savings and data availability.
 Regular backups, implementing appropriate power loss protection mechanisms, and considering the specific needs of the users and organization are essential to minimize the risk of data loss and maximize data availability.

-Although NAS F2-220 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS F2-220 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view